 The carrying amount of the financial asset is reduced by the impairment loss directly for all financial assets with the exception of trade receivables, where the carrying amount is reduced through the use of an allowance account.
 Where the trade receivable is considered uncollectible, it is written off against the allowance account.
 Subsequent recoveries of amounts previously written off are credited against the allowance account.
-Changes in the carrying amount of the allowance account are recognised in the statement of comprehensive income.
+Changes in the carrying amount of the allowance account are recognised in the statement of profit and loss and other comprehensive income.